Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-\item Dual actions leading to a synchronization must have equal priorities (cf.\ Definition~\ref{d:duality}). \end{enumerate} Judgments are of the form $P \vdash \Omega; \Gamma$, where: \begin{itemize} \item $P$ is a process; \item $\Gamma$ is a context that assigns types to channels ($x: A$); \item $\Omega$ is a context that assigns tuples of types to recursion variables ($X: (A, B, \ldots)$). \end{itemize} A judgment $P \vdash \Omega; \Gamma$ then means that $P$ can be typed in accordance with the type assignments for names recorded in $\Gamma$ and the recursion variables in $\Omega$.
-Intuitively, the latter context ensures that the context endpoints between recursive definitions and calls concur.
-Both contexts $\Gamma$ and $\Omega$ obey \emph{exchange}: assignments may be silently reordered. $\Gamma$ is \emph{linear}, disallowing \emph{weakening} (i.e., all assignments must be used) and \emph{contraction} (i.e., assignments may not be duplicated). $\Omega$ allows weakening and contraction, because a recursive definition may be called \emph{zero or more} times.
+\end{itemize} A judgment $\Omega \vdash P :: \Gamma$ then means that $P$ can be typed in accordance with the type assignments for names recorded in $\Gamma$ and the recursion variables in $\Omega$.
+Intuitively, the latter context ensures that types concur between the context names of recursive definitions and calls.
+Both contexts $\Gamma$ and $\Omega$ obey \emph{exchange}: assignments may be silently reordered. $\Gamma$ is \emph{linear}, disallowing \emph{weakening} (i.e., all assignments must be used, except names typed $\bullet$) and \emph{contraction} (i.e., assignments may not be duplicated). $\Omega$ allows weakening and contraction, because a recursive definition may be called \emph{zero or more} times.